THE BLOG

 So as you go into the holiday season or any busy season, think about this: What are your standards?
 Standards are the expected level of achievement you want to accomplish daily or within a specific period of time.
 These are not nice to have, these are I absolutely must do this.
 Some of my standards in this season are:

-• Limit social media screen time to 1 hour a day
+• Limit social media screen time to one hour a day

 • Walk 7,500 steps